Choose Your Runoff Ballot

 Official Georgia Policy

 Georgia is an open primary state.
 Voters do not register with a political party.
-In any primary election, every registered voter can choose which party's ballot they wish to vote — Republican, Democrat, or Nonpartisan.
+In any primary election, every registered voter can choose which party's ballot they wish to vote — Republican or Democrat.

 That's straight from the Georgia Secretary of State's Elections FAQ.
 No party registration.
 No loyalty test.
 No permission required.